Medical News Today warned against drinking alcohol while taking Zoloft (Sertraline) due to an increase of insomnia, mental impairment,

 Our areas of expertise are Antidepressants, Benzodiazepines, Sleeping Pills and Painkillers on a case-by-case basis.
 Our In-Home programs are individualized based on your situation.
 An assessment is done once you start the Zoloft Withdrawal Program which allows us to individualize your gameplan based on age; length of time on the medications; health challenges; lifestyle, stress levels; additional medications; and interactions.
 Don't Wean Zoloft alone, work with our Prescription Drug Experts.

-Imagine being Free of Zoloft Addiction
+Imagine being Free of Zoloft Dependency

 - Proven Program completed In-Home with Expert Guidance

 - Learn how to taper off Zoloft slowly

 - All-Natural Nutraceuticals to help Ease Zoloft Withdrawal

 - Free Mentoring on our 24/7 private Discussion Board

 - Free Assessment Upon Starting our Program (a $400 value)

 ZOLOFT WITHDRAWAL SUCCESS STORIES

 "I thank you for that hope, for my life and for your selfless mission to reach out and help us through kindness and dignity.
 More...

 "Today I am alive and I can hold my beautiful son in my arms because of Point of Return's help with their withdrawal program and compassion."
 More...